7 Household Items That Should Never Be Flushed Down the Toilet

 2. Condoms

-Dissolving condoms in the toilet can cause blockages to both your home’s plumbing and wastewater treatment plants.
+Dissolving condoms in the toilet can result in blockages of both your plumbing system and wastewater treatment plants.

-Tampons and sanitary pads are often advertised to be "flushable, " but flushing them can cause troubles later on if they join with other products to cause a terrible blockage.
+Tampons and sanitary pads are typically marketed as "flushable, " but flushing them can cause troubles later on if they mix with other things and cause a obstruction.

 5. Medications